Treatment for depression

 Acupuncture offers profound support for healing depression.
 It is also recommended to get one treatment a week for several weeks.

 Acupuncture for depression is incorporated into Western medical science, mainly for treating soreness, seasickness, asthma, radiculopathy, and neuropathy.
-Though the precise mechanism of accomplishment for acupuncture for depression is unidentified, it is related to intensification in the concentration of neuro-biologically active constituents, for instance, endorphins and enkephalins.
+The exact way that acupuncture helps with depression has not been figured out.
+Still, it has something to do with increasing the levels of neurobiologically active substances like endorphins and enkephalins.
 Information also demonstrates that acupuncture for depression prompts the release of norepinephrine, serotonin, and dopamine.

-Acupuncture for depression has become a more and more demanded service at Philadelphia Acupuncture Clinic.
-As our broadband speeds up and our phones get smarter, some matters regarding our health get overlooked — especially our mental health.
+Acupuncture for depression has become a more and more demanded service at the Philadelphia Acupuncture Clinic.
+As our broadband speeds up and our phones get smarter, some matters regarding our health get overlooked, especially our mental health.
 Tablets and smartphones have made connecting more convenient, but many people still feel disconnected.
-Fortunately, the Internet also has allowed people to explore the possibilities of trying complementary therapies such as acupuncture.
+Fortunately, the Internet has also allowed people to explore the possibility of trying complementary therapies such as acupuncture.

 Traditional Chinese medicine also recognizes the mind and body interacting as one, meaning that emotions have a physiological effect on the body.
 Five elements represent five emotions:

 Patients much better tolerate acupuncture for depression than tricyclic antidepressant pharmaceutical drugs.
-Side effects of acupuncture for depression, if any, is insignificant and short-lived and may manifest in slight fatigue, sleepiness, temporary exacerbation of main symptoms, and mild irritation in the regions in which acupuncture needles are inserted.
+The side effects of acupuncture for depression, if any, are insignificant and short-lived and may manifest in slight fatigue, sleepiness, temporary exacerbation of the main symptoms, and mild irritation in the regions in which acupuncture needles are inserted.

 Available Data About Acupuncture for Depression.

 Not many recently performed clinical studies of Western acupuncture for depression and conditions associated with depression are available.
-However, those few types of research published in professional medical journals deliver unbiased info to prove the value of acupuncture for depression treatment.
-These studies discovered the change in neurotransmitters level in different body tissues and symptoms.
+However, the few types of research published in professional medical journals deliver unbiased info to prove the value of acupuncture for depression treatment.
+These studies discovered changes in neurotransmitter levels in different body tissues and symptoms.
 Bio-physiological studies simultaneously discovered electroencephalographic variations in response to acupuncture for depression procedures.

 The first clinical studies to match the effectiveness of acupuncture for depression with conservative management were published in the 1970s.

-Beth Kurland, Ph.D., published case reports of 3 women who suffered from severe emotional instability.
+Beth Kurland, Ph.D., published case reports of three women who suffered from severe emotional instability.
 All three patients suffered from severe depression.
 First, they were treated with various anti-depressant drugs and psychotherapies.
-After a few months of this treatment with no positive response, these females initially got commonly used in those cases electroconvulsive therapy (ECT) and then, after three months of ineffective medical care, were switched to electroacupuncture procedures (EAT).
-Electroacupuncture is a form of acupuncture for depression that assumes the stimulation of needles with low-intensity electrical currents.
+After a few months of this treatment with no positive response, these females initially commonly used electroconvulsive therapy (ECT) and then, after three months of ineffective medical care, switched to electroacupuncture procedures (EAT).
+Electroacupuncture is a form of acupuncture for depression that involves the stimulation of needles with low-intensity electrical currents.

 Notwithstanding ongoing pharmacological and psychological care, patients with depression show high relapse rates.